Quick Answer

 Recognizing the signs of BPD is the first step toward seeking help.
 Symptoms vary, but they often include:

-• Fear of abandonment.
-People with BPD frequently worry intensely about being left alone even if no real threat exists.
+- Fear of abandonment.
+People with BPD may worry intensely about being left alone even when no real threat exists.

-• Unstable relationships.
-Switching between idealizing someone and feeling deeply disappointed by them is a common BPD trait.
+- Unstable relationships.
+Switching between idealizing someone and feeling deeply disappointed by them can be part of BPD.

-• Impulsive actions.
-Engaging in risky behaviors, such as reckless spending or substance misuse, is a classic symptom of BPD.
+- Impulsive actions.
+Engaging in risky behaviors, such as reckless spending or substance misuse, can be a symptom of BPD.

-• Self-harm or suicidal thoughts.
-Struggling with self-destructive urges during emotional distress is one of the most difficult aspects of BPD to deal with for many people.
+- Self-harm or suicidal thoughts.
+Struggling with self-destructive urges during emotional distress is one of the most difficult aspects of BPD for many people.

 If these symptoms sound familiar, a BPD evaluation could provide answers.
-Once you have the right mental health diagnosis, you can seek the most appropriate treatment.
+Once you have an accurate mental health diagnosis, you can seek the most appropriate treatment.

 Who Can Diagnose BPD?

 You don’t need a referral to start the process, but having one can speed things up.
-If you’re unsure where to begin, MHH can help connect you to local resources.
+If you’re unsure where to begin, the Mental Health Hotline can help you find local resources.
+Call 866-903-3787 anytime.

 What Does a Borderline Personality Test Involve?